uosjapuelks/tp/docs/DeveloperGuide.md

 Steps 6 & 7:

-The addMultipleItemsToItem method is called to add all items in newItems.
+The addMultipleItemsToItem() method is called to add all items in newItems.
 More information can be found [below](#addmultipleitemstoitemlist).

 Steps 8 & 9:

 If there is no `;` in the currentUserInput, the user only wants to add one item.
-A new Item is parsed using the parser method: parseItemForAdding.
+A new Item is parsed using the parser method: parseItemForAdding().

 Step 10 & 11:

-The addItemToItemList method is called to add the newItem to the ItemList.
+The addItemToItemList() method is called to add the newItem to the ItemList.

+Step 12:

+The execution of the execute() method ends.

 #### addMultipleItemsToItemList